 Each area has its own strengths and is useful in specific situations.
 Some have some prerequisites, while others can be performed without any requirements.

 In the browsing category, it’s all about getting ideas from random, but deliberate, browsing on other websites.
 The sources you’ll want to browse to get new eCommerce keyword ideas are:

 - Your website

 - Your competitor’s Website

 Spending time on your own website to find new keywords is a commonly recommended tactic.
 Some people just seem to skip this step.
 If you’ve written all the content on your website yourself, then it might not be worth checking your own website for keywords.

-However, one of reason it is so important to review your own website for keywords is because it allows you to uncover keywords that you can send traffic to on your website.
+However, one of reasons it is so important to review your own website for keywords is that it allows you to uncover keywords that you can send traffic to on your website.
 It’s incredible how well keywords work when you have a landing page that unequivocally matches the searcher’s intent.
 Furthermore, having your Google Ads keywords on your landing pages will increase your landing page relevance, which will increase your quality score.

 The areas you should pay special attention to on your website are the following: